learn-co-students/simple-partials-reading-v-000/README.md

 So, now what?
 It looks like we are missing a bunch of code in our `posts/new` and `posts/edit` files.
 Not to worry –– that's where our partial comes in handy.

-First, we'll place the duplicated code in a new file called `app/views/posts/_form.html.erb`.
+First, we'll place the duplicated code in our new `_form.html.erb` file.
 The file should look as follows:
 ```erb
 <label>Post title:</label><br>
 <%= text_field_tag :title, @post.title %><br>